RahulSabinkar/javascript-course-notes/README.md

 console.log(selectedColors[0]) // Shows output as 'red'
 ```

-Javascript is a dynamic language and the length of an array as well as the type of objects we have in our array are dynamic i.e. can be changed at run-time.
+JavaScript is a dynamic language and the length of an array as well as the type of objects we have in our array are dynamic i.e. can be changed at run-time.

 ```
 // Adds object 'green' to the array